-In all modern rally races, the cars are released at one minute intervals, with the large and professional cars released before the smaller cars.
-However in the Mille Miglia, the slower cars were allowed to start first, before the faster cars.
+First, the slower cars started first.
 This has made the race much simpler for the organizers since the marshals did not have to be on duty for a very log time and the roads only remained closed for a short time.

-All the cars were given numbers according to the time when they started the race.
-In the earlier days, the cars that participated in the Mille Miglia took a very long time to finish the race.
+In the earlier days, the cars that participated in the race took a very long time to finish the race.
 Even the winners used to take sixteen hours or more to finish the race.

 History of The Mille Miglia

 The race was first started by Franco Mazzotti and Aymo Maggi when the city of Brescia lost the Italian Grand Prix to the town of Monza.
 Along with a few wealthy families and friends they decided to start a race from Brescia to the city of Rome and then back again.
-The race course was figure-eight shaped and was 1500 km or around 1000 Roman miles long.
-In the later years of the race, as many as twelve other routes were used, all of them with different lengths.
+The race course had figure-eight shape.
+And it was 1500 km or around 1000 Roman miles long.
+In the later years of the race, more routes developed.
+All featuring different lengths.

-The first Mille Miglia race took place in 1927 on 26th March with 51 of the over 70 starters reaching Brescia, the finishing post by the end of race.
+The first race took place in 1927 on 26th March with 51 of the over 70 starters reaching Brescia, the finishing post by the end of race.
 The first covered a distance of 1618 km.
-The entry at the time to the race had been restricted to only unmodified cars and the entrance fee was just 1 lira.
+Only unmodified cars could enter the race for the fee of one lira.
 Giuseppe Morandi was the winner of the first Mille Miglia, and he completed the race in 21 hours and five minutes.
 In 1930, Tazio Nuvolari won the race in his Alfa Romeo by defeating teammate and rival Achille Varzi.

 Mille Miglia after the War

-After the war, the race returned to its previous format and also continued to be dominated by Italian drivers.
-In 1952 Mercedes made a good effort, finishing second with Karl Kling and Hans Klenk in the original Gullwing 300SL.
+After the war, the race resumed.
+In 1952 Mercedes made a good effort, finishing second with Karl Kling and Hans Klenk in the original Gullwing 300SL

 Once again Italians won, but Peter Collins, Wolfgang von Trips and Juan Manuel Fangio did manage to win the Mille Miglia during the 1950s.
 The team of Stirling Moss and Denis Jenkinson ran reconnaissance laps before the race with Jenkinson used as a navigator.
 Though this strategy using a variety of coded hand signals helped them, it was Moss’s innate driving ability which was most useful.